Friday, December 31, 2010

 A truly confident person doesn't need to justify or to prove to himself or herself or to anybody else about anything.

 There is no superiority.
 There is no inferiority.
 There is no good beings.
 There is no bad beings.
 There is no fear, no worry.
-When attachment or dependency towards all the qualities of names and forms disappears from those who have true confidence, then all judgments, comparisons, competitions and expectations towards other people and towards our own self will also disappear naturally.
+When attachment or dependency towards all the qualities of names and forms disappears from those who have true confidence, then all kind of judgments, comparisons, competitions and expectations towards other people and towards our own self will also disappear naturally.

 Thursday, November 25, 2010